 Should You Borrow from Your Retirement Plan?

 Nearly 20% of 401(k) participants have an outstanding plan loan, according to the Employee Benefits Research Institute, despite the widespread advice to leave these funds untouched until retirement.
 While it’s certainly ideal to keep your nest egg vested until retirement, retirement plan loans aren’t necessarily a bad idea for those who require easy access to short-term liquidity—especially when there is a bear market.
+Let’s take a look at whether you can borrow from your retirement plan, various pros and cons, and alternatives to consider.

 Retirement Plan Loan Regulations